 Surprisingly enough, muskrats were few and far between this year; despite a dozen or so 110 size “bottom edge” sets dotted along the trapline.
 This is a stark contrast from last year’s successful muskrat harvest, and I think the mild temperatures and below-average snowfall amounts played an integral role in species movement.
 Word amongst the locals was that the long-line coyote trappers had a hard time bringing in the seasoned adult dogs this year.
 Fisher season was especially tough this year due to the high acorn mast, low snow-pack, and (in my opinion) the influx in swelling bobcat populations in New Hampshire.

 On the touchy subject of bobcats, I’m sure you’ve all heard by now that the NH Fish and Game Department’s proposal to reinstate a limited bobcat hunting and trapping season has been withdrawn.
-This was clearly a classic case of consumptive conservationists winning the battle, but losing the war.
-I’m told the reasoning behind the department’s decision to withdraw their proposal (which was supported by hunters, trappers, and the rational thinking state biologists), was purely political with immense pressure from stuffed-shirt legislators.
-Legislators, mind you, who wouldn’t know wildlife if it pranced into their suburban backyard and stole their thousand-dollar toy poodle.
-Since the initial announcement and battle over bobcats in New Hampshire over a year ago, I have made a ton of new friends and contacts, received an overwhelming amount of support for this webpage, and rubbed elbows with some very important and integral folks who support regulated fur trapping in New Hampshire and nation-wide.
-I'll admit it was not easy for me to let this "bobcat thing” go easily; I have a lot of “Live Free Or Die” Yankee fight in me, and I take it as a personal attack when the wild resources of my homeland are perverted and mismanaged; especially when that mismanagement is carried out with a truck-load of “red herring” and bureaucracy.
+This was clearly a classic case of hunters winning the battle, but losing the war.
+I’m told the reasoning behind the department’s decision to withdraw their proposal (which was supported by hunters, trappers, and the rational thinking state biologists), was purely political with immense pressure from legislators.
+Since the initial announcement and battle over bobcats in New Hampshire over a year ago, I have made a ton of new friends and contacts, received an overwhelming amount of support for this webpage, and rubbed elbows with some very important and integral folks who support regulated trapping in New Hampshire and nation-wide.
+I'll admit it was not easy for me to let this "bobcat thing” go; I have a lot of “Live Free Or Die” Yankee fight in me, and I take it as a personal attack when the wild resources of my homeland are perverted and mismanaged; especially when that mismanagement is carried out with a truck-load of “red herring” and bureaucracy.